dmp593/fortissimusbellator/docs/commercial-workflows.md

 pre-reservation switch is disabled, or whose public price is on request, as long as staff enters the commercial amount.

+Dogs held by an active pre-reservation or reservation, and dogs with a completed non-voided sale, are omitted from every new-process and transfer target selector.
+A stale or forged admin submission is still rejected by the transactional service and database constraint.
+Rejection never cancels, transfers, or changes the existing customer's process.
+Staff must explicitly cancel the existing process, or use the dedicated same-customer transfer workflow to move that process to another available dog.

 ## Inventory blocking

 ### Pre-reservation states